How to Clean Skateboard Bearings: A Step-by-Step Guide

 How to Clean Skateboard Bearings: Process

 Since cleaning your skateboard bearing is an important task, it must be done with care.
-There are different steps in which you can clean your skateboard bearings and maintain your bearing’s performance.
+There are different steps in which you can clean your skate bearings and maintain your bearing’s performance.

-But before we jump over the steps, it’s essential to gather pre-requisites so that you don’t have to jump looking for things while cleaning your bearings.
+But before we jump over the steps, it’s essential to gather pre-requisites so that you don’t have to jump looking for things while you clean your bearings.

 Things You'll Need